hdeadman/strapi-cas-example/README.md

 and run the getting started example via `yarn develop`.
 SSL validation is turned off so OIDC callback to CAS will work with self-signed certificate.

+The user-permissions bootstrap.js file is copied in from `strapi-custom/bootstrap.js` with the CAS provider pre-enabled and configured for this example.

 # Manual steps
-After strapi starts up, browse to `http://localhost:1337` and create an admin account and login to the admin console.
+After strapi starts up, browse to `http://localhost:1337` and create an admin account and login to the admin console. (alternatively, call `./register_strapi_admin.sh`)

+The following steps aren't necessarily because the boostrap.js config for user-permissions was copied in to the example application with these settings already in place.

 1. Click on `Settings -> Providers -> CAS`
-2. and enter the following:
+2. Enter the following:
 - Enable: `On`
 - Client ID: `strapi`
 - Client Secret: `strapisecret`